pebal/sgcl/README.md

 - `tracked_ptr`

     Crafted to be a part of structures or arrays created via make_tracked.
 Contrary to root_ptr and unique_ptr, tracked_ptr is designed for exclusive use in the managed heap.

+- `unsafe_ptr`

+    A pointer for accessing objects without ownership management.
+It is designed for performance optimization where direct access is needed and lifecycle is managed elsewhere.

 ## The make_tracked method
 The `make_tracked` method is dedicated method for creating objects on the managed heap.
 This method returns a unique_ptr.